keyboard_arrow_up

 Cycle Rate

-The measure of how many times a valve is able to open and close within a set period of time.
+The number of times a valve can open and close within a given time frame.

 Duty Cycle